Video proceedings

 2. Make sure you have access to a computer or Smartphone with a camera and microphone.
 If you have access to a computer, it may provide a more stable connection and video viewing experience versus a Smartphone.
 Headphones are recommended for better sound quality.
 You can also join the proceeding by telephone.

-3. Download and install the Zoom app on your computer or Smartphone if you don't already have it.
+3. Download and install the Zoom app on your computer or Smartphone if you don’t already have it.
+Please ensure you have updated Zoom to the latest version.
+If you are using an outdated version of Zoom, you may experience technical difficulties.
+You can find the latest version of Zoom software on Zoom’s Download Center webpage.
 You can also use Zoom in your web browser as another option to connect.
 For more information on how to join by Zoom app or web browser, please watch the video guide How to Join a Virtual Proceeding.

 4. Check that your computer or Smartphone is working properly: